NikoLicht/portfolio/src/pages/blog/transparent_technology.md

 Many contexts have been touched by the different waves of technology.
 You can't have a pizzaria without a website, a boarding pass without a QR code or a friendship without social media.
 Over the past few years many public services has been moved into apps. <mark>The technologies have not seeped into our world, our world has been submerged in a digital ocean</mark>.
 Though the pervasiveness of digital technologies and electronics can seem like the enemy, I think even the digital domain has been affected by the push for 'making our lives easier'.
 I'll explore the digital context below.

 #### The digital context
+We have not always had digital systems, but it too has been affected by various new technologies.
+Most recent is probably Large Language Models (LLMs).
+Suddenly LLMs is being put into every thinkable context.
+You mail, your operating system and in the videos you see online.
+LLMs have started to take over critical roles, such as handling critical and sensitive data.
+And just like with electronics on a bike, it can be hard to debug what is going wrong.
+But when it works it is pretty nice.
+<sub>There are of course huge environmental costs, infrastructure costs, relying-on-computers-to-express-ourselves costs, sneaking-in-political-biases-costs and so on.
+Maybe a future blog post?</sub>.

-At some point a long time ago, people wanted to make money.
+At some point a long time ago, people wanted to make money - whaaaaat???.
 They already had an operating system for computers, MS-DOS.
 But it was fairly technical, being only text-based.
 If they could make it more user friendly by adding graphics, perhaps it could become successful. <mark>We are still on that timeline today</mark>.
 Many of the applications we use are graphical and not text based.
 Can you imagine using photoshop with just text?
 Neither can I.

 The point is that the <mark>graphics are indeed nice, and make many amazing things possible, they also add a layer of things that can go wrong</mark>, or even be misrepresentative of what is actually happening on your computer.
-With a text based interface, textual user interface (TUI), you remove that layer, and what you type is what will happen.
-If you can spell.
+With a git-client, you might not know for sure what happens when you press fetch.
+But with the command-line version, only what you type will happen.
+Then you have the control.

-Just as I can buy an old motorcycle to get a taste of the hassle-free<sup>*</sup>, simply-working way-of-life, <mark>I can use my terminal</mark> to fire command-line-arguments and get a feel for the <mark>hassle-free<sup>**</sup>, simply-working way-of-digital-life</mark>.

-<sup>*  </sup>  probably not entirely.<br>
-<sup>**</sup> definitely not.
+While the case I've made against graphics may have some truth to it.
+That applies to everything on the computer.
+The whole computer, the operating system and the applications are all reliant on vast amounts of code and infrastructure, both on the computer and externally.
+Graphics is just _one_ extra layer of things.
+LLMs is another layer.
+Your wifi-card a third layer and so on.

+The more technological advances we make and add onto our many layers of reliance, the less transparent our digital existence becomes.
+I have only highlighted a few technologies that have changed our digital life but there are many more.
+Defining a thing you can do to experience the 'old-way-of-life' like buying and driving a motorcycle, but for the digital context, asks a question about what the 'core' of digital really is?
+My best guesses are:

+1. Installing some version of Linux.
+2. Taking your terminal for a spin.
+Maybe using Vim, or Vi, for editing some files.
+3. Using FFMPEG to clip together a movie of you vacation?
+4. Programming something in C?

-#### Changes in habits and consumption
+### Habits and consumption
 I've already written a bit about this in the post [Metal objects that facilitate our rituals forever](/portfolio/blog/solid_routines).
 But I'll add to it here.
 I think that I am not completely alone in focusing more and more on durability and expected lifespan when buying things. <mark>I like sturdy things that are repairable</mark>.

 Over the years we've bought many pieces of old furniture and restored and repaired it.
 Economically it has not been worth it, but on so many other levels it has.